Arizona Hiking Guide

 North Central

-Cities in this region: Sedona, Prescott, Jerome, Camp Verde, Payson, Globe
+Cities in North Central Arizona: Sedona, Prescott, Jerome, Camp Verde, Payson, Globe

 Arizona’s North Central region is known for the red rocks of Sedona, the spring-fed Verde River and the Ponderosa Pine gladed Mogollon Rim.